Optimistic limits of the colored Jones polynomials: Two ideal triangulations of the knot complement

-The survived tetrahedra after the collapsing can be depicted as follows.
-At first, remove $I$ and $J$ on the tangle diagram and denote the result $G$.
-(See Figure \ref{pic3}.)
+The surviving tetrahedra after the collapsing can be depicted as follows.
+First, remove $I$ and $J$ on the tangle diagram and denote the result as $G$ (see Figure \ref{pic3}).
 Note that, by removing $I\cup J$, some vertices are removed, two vertices become trivalent and some sides are glued together.
-In Figure \ref{pic3}, vertices 1, 4, 8 are removed, 2, 7 become trivalent and $G$ has 9 sides.
-(We consider the trivalent vertices do not glue any sides.)
-Now we remove the horizontal edges on the removed vertices, the horizontal edges that is adjacent to $I\cup J$ and the horizontal edges in the unbounded region.
-(See Figure \ref{pic3} for the result.)
-The survived horizontal edges mean the survived ideal tetrahedra after the collapsing.
-In the example, 12 tetrahedra are survived.
+In Figure \ref{pic3}, vertices 1, 4, 8 are removed, 2, 7 become trivalent and $G$ has 9 sides (we consider the sides at the trivalent vertices are not glued together).
+Now we remove the horizontal edges on the removed vertices, the horizontal edges that are adjacent to $I\cup J$ and the horizontal edges in the unbounded region (see Figure \ref{pic3} for the result).
+The surviving horizontal edges mean the surviving ideal tetrahedra after the collapsing.
+In the example, 12 tetrahedra survive.

-The collapsing identifies the points $\infty$, $-\infty$, $\ell$ each other and connects the regular neighborhoods of them.
+The collapsing identifies the points $\infty$, $-\infty$, and $\ell$ to each other and connects the regular neighborhoods of them.
 Collapsing certain edges of a tetrahedron may change the topological type of $\ell$, but Yokota excluded such cases by \textbf{Assumption 1.1.--1.3.} on the shape of the knot diagram. (\textbf{Assumption 1.1.--1.2.} roughly means the diagram has no redundant crossings and \textbf{Assumption 1.3.} means the two non-boundary endpoints of $I$ and $J$ do not coincide.)
-Therefore, the result of the collapsing makes the neighborhood of $\infty=-\infty=\ell$ to be the tubular neighborhood of the knot, and we obtain the ideal triangulation of the knot complement.
-(See \cite{Yokota10} for a complete discussion.)
+Therefore, the result of the collapsing makes the neighborhood of $\infty=-\infty=\ell$ to be the tubular neighborhood of the knot, and we obtain the ideal triangulation of the knot complement (see \cite{Yokota10} for a complete discussion).